Before

 hundreds of butterflies, orange caterpillars, purple mosquitoes, pink mushrooms,

-& industrious leaf cutting ants commuting w/ hunks of green to store in infinite
+& industrious leaf cutting ants commuting w/ hunks of green to store in

 ant caverns & nourish among the fungus formed therein,

-tiny crimson roots twist around larger roots twisting around thicker branches spiraling around
+tiny crimson roots twist around larger roots twisting around thicker branches

-larger trunks of trees, disneyesque the organic biospheric plumbing in the world
+larger trunks of trees, disneyesque the organic biospheric plumbing in the

 & a black butterfly w/ red striped wings flutters without a sound